-What Doctors Know About Reducing Breast Cancer Risk
+What Experts Know About Reducing Breast Cancer Risk

-It’s a sobering statistic, but 1 in 8 women will develop breast cancer.
-It’s diagnosed more than any other type of cancer and is the second-leading cause of cancer-related deaths for women in the United States.
+It’s a sobering statistic: 1 in 8 women will develop breast cancer.
+It’s the most-diagnosed cancer in women besides skin cancer and the second-leading cause of cancer deaths for women in the United States.

-“Breast cancer is very common and, if caught early, very treatable, but it’s also largely out of our control—a mix of genetic and environmental factors is to blame,” says Melissa Troester, PhD, professor in the Department of Epidemiology and director of the UNC Center for Environmental Health and Susceptibility.
-“Even so, there are steps each woman can take to reduce her individual risk.”
+“Breast cancer is very common and, if caught early, very treatable.
+It’s hard to say why an individual gets breast cancer.
+A mix of genetic and environmental factors is to blame,” says Melissa Troester, PhD, professor in the Department of Epidemiology and director of the UNC Center for Environmental Health and Susceptibility.
+“There are steps each woman can take to reduce her individual risk.”

 Here’s what to know.